PowerDNS/pdns-protobuf-receiver/README.md

  - write output to stdout
  - write output to a remote tcp

-To run the pdns_protbuf receiver in the first mode, execute the following command without arguments.
-The receiver is listening by default on the 0.0.0.0 interface and 50001 tcp port and DNS queries and responses are also printed directly on stdout in JSON format.
+The receiver is listening by default on the 0.0.0.0 interface and 50001 tcp port

+If you want to print DNS queries and responses to stdout in JSON format, then execute the `pdns_protobuf` receiver as below:

 ```
-# pdns_pb_recv -v
+# pdns_protobuf_receiver -v
 2020-05-29 18:39:08,579 Start pdns protobuf receiver...
 2020-05-29 18:39:08,580 Using selector: EpollSelector
 ```

-For the second mode, you need to configure the binary with the address of your remote tcp collector.
-Start the pdns_protobuf receiver as below for example:
+If you want to resend protobuf message to your remote tcp collector Start the pdns_protobuf receiver as below:

 ```
-# pdns_pb_recv -j 10.0.0.235:6000 -v
+# pdns_protobuf_receiver -j 10.0.0.235:6000 -v
 2020-05-29 18:39:08,579 Start pdns protobuf receiver...
 2020-05-29 18:39:08,580 Using selector: EpollSelector
 2020-05-29 18:39:08,580 Connecting to 10.0.0.235 6000